counc009/recipes/recipes/collards-with-peanuts.md

   cool and shell.
 * For a vegetarian or vegan option, use a high quality vegetable stock in place of chicken stock.

-* Serving Suggestions
-  - Bake two sweet potatoes, cut into thick slices, and serve in the stew.
-  - Roast cubed potatoes at 425 until crisp, and serve on top of the stew.
-  - Serve with thick sliced bread.
+* Serving Suggestions: 1) Bake two sweet potatoes, cut into thick slices, and serve in the stew, 2) Roast cubed potatoes at 425 until crisp, and serve on top of the stew, 3) Serve with thick sliced bread.